 I’m available to work from your recording studio, although travel time and costs may need to be accounted for, or from my home studio.
-Most projects are directed through initial phone conversation, rather than live, although you can also book a VO session and connect for live direction via Skype, Zoom etc, and record remotely via CleanFeed or ipDTL.
+Many projects are directed through initial phone conversation, rather than live, although you can also book a VO session and connect for live direction via Skype, Zoom etc, and record remotely via CleanFeed or ipDTL.
 Every live session is recorded at this end for back-up, even if you’re recording remotely.
 You can, of course, choose the final format(s) of your audio file.

-As a voiceover artist, I retain the rights to my recordings, unless you would like a buyout for a fixed term or in perpetuity.
-In line with widely accepted UK professional voiceover industry standards, my rates take into account: a standard recording session fee, with additional recording and editing hours for the same project at a reduced rate; any substantial script editing needed; and sometimes a usage licence, depending on whether the completed product is for internal, limited or public broadcast.
+As a voice artist, I retain the rights to my recordings, unless you would like a buyout for a fixed term or in perpetuity.
+In line with widely accepted UK professional voiceover industry standards, my rates take into account: a standard recording session fee; any substantial script editing needed; and sometimes a usage licence, depending on whether the completed product is for internal, limited or public broadcast.
 All recordings are edited for pace and purity, so the final voiceover is ready for mixing by your sound engineer or studio.

-Your costs may include up to two takes if I’m recording remotely – plus small-scale revisions for up to 14 days after initial recording.
-Rerecording after that time, or substantial script changes which require recording at any time, may be subject to a new recording fee as per an entirely new voiceover project.
+Your quote includes up to two takes if I’m recording remotely – plus small-scale revisions for up to 14 days after the initial recording.
+Rerecording after that time, or substantial script changes post-session which require recording at any time, may be subject to a new recording fee as per an entirely new voiceover booking.

 To get a quote tailored for your voiceover needs, please get in touch today.